razorpay/opencensus-php/readme.md

 *PHP*: Please make sure you have the `gmp`, `bcmath` extensions installed.
 This is on top of what [laravel requires](https://laravel.com/docs/5.5/installation#server-requirements):

-- PHP >= 7.2 and PHP<= 7.3
+- PHP >= 8.1 and PHP< 8.2

-  If PHP is already installed and the version is different then 7.2.xx, do the following:
+  If PHP is already installed and the version is different than 8.1.xx, do the following:

   1. Check the current version by running `php --version`.
   2. Using homebrew you can downgrade/upgrade your version by running `brew install php@< desired version>`.